brikis98/engblog/README.md

   * Data Analysis
   * Systems and Infrastructure

-Each of these posts can be created by using the templates provided in their respective folders located in the **'source/posts'** directory.
+Each of these posts can be created by using the templates located in the **'source/_drafts/templates'** directory.
 There are also several template variations of each template available, each with different layouts for different purposes.

 Steps for making a post:
 * Make a copy of the template, naming it with the title of your post (hyphen separated).